cms-patatrack/patatrack-website/wiki/intelLLVMCompiler.md

 #### Built Examples
 There are 2 built binaries of the LLVM compiler.

-* In *patatrack01* VM a built version supports: NVidia and Intel CPU's backend in AOT mode, and Intel GPU and CPU in JIT mode.
+* In *patatrack01* VM a built version supports: NVidia and Intel CPU and GPU backend in AOT mode, and Intel GPU and CPU in JIT mode.
 * In *patatrack02* VM a built version supports: NVidia backend in AOT mode.

 One can also follow this guide in a personal computer.
 It has been succesfully tested to build a compiler in a Windows 10 computer with WSL2 to support NVidia and Intel's CPU and GPU backends in AOT mode and Intel's CPU and GPU backend in JIT mode.